northeastern-rc-training/Intro-to-Explorer-OOD-2026/Intro_explorer_ood.md

 We should first consider the space limitations on the cluster before we transfer files.

 Your `/home` directory is limited to 75 GBs.

 Your `/scratch` directory is limited to 50 TB (but is purged each month, so not good for long-term storage).

 Your `/projects` space is best for long-term storage of data or scripts that are large or contain many small files.

+Your `/courses` directory (if you are taking a course on the cluster) can hold from 1-5 TB depending on what your instructor has requested.
+This space is shared among the whole class.

+> Your quota can quickly reach capacity and you will then get an error message saying "quota exceeded".
+This can happen particulalriy quickly in `/home` as it has the smallest limit.
+Please see [our documentation](https://rc-docs.northeastern.edu/en/latest/best-practices/homequota.html) for tips to stay under the quota and what to do when you exceed it.

 If you have many small files to transfer we recommend compressing them (via the commands `zip` or `tar`) prior to transfering them.